qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ### 1.4 Research Development Process

 This study represents the culmination of a multi-phase research process involving iterative refinement of computational environments, methodological approaches, and validation strategies.
-The final results emerged from systematic exploration of multiple technical configurations, each contributing to our understanding of the optimal approach for W(t) framework validation.
+The final results emerged from systematic exploration of multiple technical configurations, each contributing to our understanding of the optimal approach for Physiology-First Framework validation.

 **Research Phases**:
 - **Phase 1**: Methodological exploration and initial dataset validation